 At David Game College we want all students to enjoy their courses and fulfil their potential.
-We place great importance on formal and informal interaction with parents and we inform parents or guardians at regular intervals of the student’s progress.
+We place great importance on formal and informal interaction with parents and inform parents or guardians on progress at regular intervals.

-Parents or guardians are strongly encouraged to attend the Parents’ Evenings that are held twice each academic year, when they can meet the teachers.
+Parents or guardians are strongly encouraged to attend the Parents’ Evenings that are held twice each academic year, where they can meet with teachers to discuss their child.
 Most students have few, if any, major problems, but these meetings will highlight any action that needs to be taken.

-Not all parents can visit the College in person, and a private intranet facility (called the E- Portal) is available, which parents are able to access with a password to see a student’s timetable, attendance log and most recent term reports from his/her tutors.
-If there are any concerns then they can arrange to phone the tutor at a pre-agreed time after the end of daily classes.
+Not all parents can visit the College in person, and a private intranet facility (called the E- Portal) is available, which parents can access with a password to see a student’s timetable, attendance log and most recent term reports from their tutors.
+If there are any concerns they can arrange to phone the tutor at a pre-agreed time after the end of daily classes.

 These are scheduled twice per year, once in the autumn term and once in the spring term.
 This is an opportunity for parents/guardians to meet teachers and Personal Tutors.
 Our Head of Admissions will email parents/guardians to make appointments near the time.
 If parents are unable to attend, alternative days to meet teachers may be organised.
 Similarly, if parents are living abroad a conference call can be arranged over the phone.